brevzin/cpp_proposals/2286_fmt_ranges/fmt-ranges.md

 It's quite important that a `std::string` whose value is `"hello"` gets printed as `hello` rather than something like `[h, e, l, l, o]`.

 This would basically fall out no matter how we approach implementing such a thing, so in of itself is not much of a concern.
 However, for users who have either custom containers or want to customize formatting of a standard container for their own types, they need to make sure that they can provide a specialization which is more constrained than the standard library's for ranges.
-To ensure that they can do that, I think we need to be clear about the specific constraint we use when we specify this.
+To ensure that they can do that, I think we need to be clear about the specific constraint we use when we specify this, and thus this paper proposes a user-facing concept `formattable` that other parts of this proposal will directly use.

 ## `format` or `std::cout`?